fmiopensource/cleanerupper/README.markdown

       be
       cleaned

 A default dictionary is included with this project, but only contains some test data for you to get started.
-These words can be accessed via the `Cleaner::Dictionary` object, which has several dictionaries:
+These words can be accessed via the `Cleaner::Data` object, which has several attributes:

-    Cleaner::Dictionary.words             => Array of words from the dictionary Cleaner::Dictionary.replacement_chars => Array of characters to use for the `replace` method Cleaner::Dictionary.file              => Filepath of the used dictionary file Cleaner::Dictionary.cleaner_methods   => List of cleaner methods included in this release
+    Cleaner::Data.dictionaries      => Hash of dictionary arrays from your file Cleaner::Data.replacement_chars => Array of characters to use for the `replace` method Cleaner::Data.file              => Filepath of the used dictionary file Cleaner::Data.cleaner_methods   => List of cleaner methods included in this release

 It works by  providing a new method to all of your ActiveRecord based objects called `clean`